≈ 2 hours · With intermission

 The NAC Orchestra’s Learning and Community Engagement initiatives are rooted in creating inclusive and accessible programs for audiences in the National Capital Region and across Canada.
 These initiatives include family-focused performances, Music Circle workshops specifically designed for individuals on the autism spectrum, and sensory-friendly concerts.
 Additionally, the Orchestra offers exceptional programming for students, teachers, and learners of all ages, including matinee performances, open rehearsals, instrumental workshops, and digital resources, ensuring that arts learning and engagement in music remain a priority for young audiences and the broader community.
 The Orchestra’s annual Mentorship Program brings 50 early-career orchestral musicians from around the world to participate in a three-week professional development experience with the world-class NAC Orchestra.
 Through these efforts, the NAC Orchestra continues to foster meaningful connections with diverse audiences, making music a shared and inclusive experience.

-Juno-nominated conductor Andrew McAnerney was raised in the British Choral tradition as a boy chorister at Gloucester Cathedral, England.
-He studied music at Magdalen College, University of Oxford, and upon graduation took a position as a professional tenor (lay clerk) at St George’s Chapel, Windsor Castle.
-In Europe Andrew built a career as a conductor, consort singer, soloist, and arranger performing extensively with many of the world’s finest vocal ensembles including the Tallis Scholars, BBC Singers, and the Brabant Ensemble.
+Juno-nominated conductor Andrew McAnerney was raised in the British choral tradition as a boy chorister at Gloucester Cathedral, England.
+He studied music at Magdalen College, the University of Oxford and, upon graduation, took a position as a professional tenor (lay clerk) at St. George’s Chapel, Windsor Castle.
+Andrew built a career in Europe as a conductor, consort singer, soloist, and arranger, performing extensively with many of the world’s finest vocal ensembles, including the Tallis Scholars, the BBC Singers, and the Brabant Ensemble.

-Andrew moved to Canada in 2012 and since then has guest-directed ensembles including Arion Baroque Orchestra, the NAC Orchestra, Chamber Players of Canada, Elmer Iseler Singers, Elora Singers, Chœur Louisbourg, and La Rose des Vents.
-Andrew was appointed Artistic Director of the Studio de musique ancienne de Montréal (SMAM) in 2015 and is also director of the Cantata Singers of Ottawa, and the choir of men and boys at Christ Church Cathedral.
-In the latter role he directed the music for the national ceremonies in honour of Prince Phillip (2021) and Her Majesty Queen Elizabeth II (2022).
+Andrew moved to Canada in 2012 and since then has guest-directed several ensembles, including the Arion Baroque Orchestra, the National Arts Centre Orchestra, the Chamber Players of Canada, the Elmer Iseler Singers, the Elora Singers, the Louisbourg Choir, and La Rose des Vents.
+Andrew is Artistic Director of the Cantata Singers of Ottawa, the Studio de musique ancienne de Montréal (SMAM), and Associate Director of Music at Christ Church Cathedral.

-As a singer and conductor Andrew is credited on over 50 recordings including the music of Bach, Brumel, Clemens non Papa, Crequillon, Gombert, Handel, Lotti, Morales, Moulu, Mozart, Palestrina, Phinot, Purcell, and Rore.
-Andrew’s debut CD with SMAM, Laudate dominum, featuring music by Lassus, was released by ATMA Classique in 2017.
-His second CD, L’Homme armé, also released on the ATMA Classique label, was nominated for a 2022 Juno Award in the category Classical Album of the Year (Large Ensemble).
+Andrew is credited as a singer and conductor on over 50 recordings, including the music of Bach, Brumel, Clemens non Papa, Crequillon, Gombert, Handel, Lotti, Morales, Moulu, Mozart, Palestrina, Phinot, Purcell, and Rore.
+Andrew’s début CD with SMAM, Lasso: Laudate Dominum, was released by ATMA Classique in 2017.
+His second CD, L’Homme armé, also released on the ATMA Classique label, was nominated for a 2022 Juno Award for Classical Album of the Year (Large Ensemble).

 Manon has led a bilingual career since graduating from the Acting Program of the National Theatre School.
 Whether in classical or contemporary pieces, she’s collaborated with companies across the country, specifically in Toronto (Canadian Stage, Festival of Classics, Theatre Direct, Pleiades), Montreal (Denise-Pelletier, Centaur, Segal Centre, Usine C) and Sudbury (Sudbury Theatre Centre, Théâtre du Nouvel-Ontario).
 In Ottawa, she’s performed for French and English Theatre at the NAC, Great Canadian Theatre Company (GCTC), Arts Court, Théâtre Catapulte, Rouge Écarlate, and Créations InVivo.
 She’s hosted concerts with the NAC Orchestra, the Governor General’s Performing Arts Awards Gala, and several corporate events across the country.
 Her work on-camera includes dramatic and comedic parts in film, television, commercials, and various multimedia projects.
 Recent credits include Pour toi Flora (Radio-Canada), Eaux Turbulentes (ARTV and Radio-Canada), the feature Noël en boîte, and three seasons of the youth TV series Amélie et Compagnie.